eventflux-io/engine/website/docs/getting-started/quick-start.md

 ---
 sidebar_position: 2
 title: Quick Start
-description: Build your first streaming application with Eventflux
+description: Build your first streaming application with EventFlux
 ---

 # Quick Start

-This guide walks you through building your first streaming application with Eventflux in under 5 minutes.
+This guide walks you through building your first streaming application with EventFlux in under 5 minutes.

 ## Your First Application